 Many factors affect the capacity of an organization to recruit and retain a competent and qualified workforce.
-Given the occupational diversity of North Carolina's state government, managers and employees alike face substantial challenges in recruitment and retention.
-Principle concerns include citizens' expectations that state government will protect their health and safety; provide affordable and accessible education; maintain the quality and integrity of the state's environment; offer diverse programs and services for cultural enrichment; and ensure a viable, safe infrastructure and transportation system.
+Given the organizational and occupational diversity of North Carolina's state government, there is no "one size fits all" solution to the myriad recruitment and retention issues facing its managers.
+Generally speaking, the state's principle concerns include citizens' expectations that state government will protect their health and safety; provide affordable and accessible education; maintain the quality and integrity of the state's environment; offer diverse programs and services for cultural enrichment; and ensure a viable, safe infrastructure and transportation system.
 The state must meet these expectations and comply with legislative mandates for services to citizens.

 A key challenge to the state and employers in general is that the "baby boomer" generation is beginning to age out of the workforce.
-It is anticipated that in the next ten to twenty years this will mean a loss of organizational knowledge as senior employees leave the workforce at an accelerated pace.
-An analysis of this anticipated trend is included in the "Turnover Rates" section of this report, starting on page 14.
+It is anticipated that in the next ten to twenty years this will mean a tremendous and potentially crippling loss of organizational knowledge as senior employees leave the workforce at an accelerated pace.
+An analysis of this anticipated trend is included in the "Turnover Rates" section of this report, starting on page 16.

 Compensation and benefits are obviously key factors in the recruitment and retention of employees for any organization.
-In North Carolina, pay for state employees has not kept pace for a number of years with various indices that measure cost-of-living and market movement.
+In North Carolina, pay for state employees has not been consistent for a number of years with various indices that measure cost-of-living and market movement.
 Also, North Carolina is significantly behind private and public industry by not offering a match in the State's 401(k) program.